dibeja/how_ministash/README.md

 To retrieve the content previously set

+__INSTALLATION:__
+Just put the pi.ministash.php file inside system > plugins

 __IMPORTANT!__
-In EE1 the pagination is appended at the bottom of the resultset, so you cannot stash it!
+In EE1 the pagination is appended at the top or at bottom of the resultset, so you cannot stash it!
 Sorry folks, it's not my fault :)

 __THANKS TO:__
 Mark Croxton: for the wonderful and original Stash plugin